4wayhandshake/4wayhandshake.github.io/content/walkthrough/sau.md

 ![cracked password](cracked%20password.png)

-Awesome! *Thanks, John!* :joy: Now that we have a (hopefully root) credential, let's try it with SSH:
+Awesome! *Thanks, John!* 😂 Now that we have a (hopefully root) credential, let's try it with SSH:

 ```bash
 ssh root@$RADDR